The PESO model is useful, albeit not perfect.

 The PESO Model

-The PESO model divides the media landscape into four different media channel types: 2Please note that there’s no industry-wide consensus on whether a social media account (like a brand’s Facebook page or Twitter account) should be considered a shared or owned channel. … Continue reading
+The PESO model divides the media landscape into four different media channel types: 2Please note that there’s no industry-wide consensus on whether a social media account (like a brand’s Facebook page or Twitter account) should be considered a shared or owned channel.
+Personally, I … Continue reading

 Don Bartholomew, vice president of digital research at Fleishman Hillard, presented a version of the PESO model in 2010.
 According to PR blogger and PR measurement expert Heather Yaxley, this is likely to be the earliest mention of the model: